 Three Simple Steps to Get Help

-Three simple steps to get the help you need:
+Three simple steps to get the help you need as a job seeker:

 First, admit to yourself that you need help.